Fully coupled functional equations for the quark sector of QCD: SDE of the quark-gluon vertex

 \section{SDE of the quark-gluon vertex}

 In this section we set up and discuss the SDE for the $\fatg_{\!\!\mu}$ defined in \eq{eq:TransverseQG}, which enters in the quark gap equation.
 In the present work we consider the ``one-loop dressed'' approximation of this SDE, which is diagrammatically depicted in Fig.~\ref{fig:SDEVertex}.
+The terms omitted from this SDE correspond to terms that do not lead to perturbative one-loop contributions.
+All such graphs may be systematically accounted for by carrying out the so-called ``skeleton expansion'' of the relevant kernels.
+In particular, the two graphs depicted in Fig.~\ref{fig:SDEVertex} correspond to the lowest order terms in the skeleton expansion of the kernels ${\bar q} q A A$ and ${\bar q} q {\bar q} q$.
 This functional equation will be projected on its different tensorial components, thus furnishing a set of dynamical equations governing the respective form factors.

 The SDE for the vertex $\fatg_{\!\!\mu}$ is expressed as

 with the contributions of the graphs ${\bold A}_\mu(q,-p)$ and ${\bold B}_\mu(q,-p)$ in Fig.~\ref{fig:SDEVertex} given by